resourcepool/the-heist-trainer/resources/course/hacker.md

 ![Microcontroller wiring](imgs/pinout-chapter2.png)

 **Warning**: In order for your NFC-Board to work, it also has to be powered on.
-You can use the VIN of your microcontroller (5V) and your GNC to make sure it has the necessary power to work properly.
+You can use the VIN of your microcontroller (5V) and your GND to make sure it has the necessary power to work properly.